Jacket's Field Long Barrow

 Jacket's Field Long Barrow is an unchambered long barrow located near to the village of Boughton Aluph in the south-eastern English county of Kent.
 It was probably constructed in the fourth millennium BCE, during Britain's Early Neolithic period.
 Built out of earth, the long barrow consists of a sub-trapezoidal tumulus flanked by side ditches.

 Archaeologists have established that the monument was built by a pastoralist community shortly after the introduction of agriculture to Britain from continental Europe.
 Although representing part of an architectural tradition of long-barrow building that was widespread across Neolithic Europe, Jacket's Field Long Barrow belongs to a localised regional variant of barrows produced in the vicinity of the River Stour.
 Of these, it lies on the western side of the river, while Julliberrie's Grave and Shrub's Wood Long Barrow are found on the eastern side.
 The site was discovered in 1970, at which point it was concealed in dense woodland, although has yet to undergo thorough archaeological investigation.

 Location

-Jacket's Field Long Barrow is found within woodland in Jacket's Field, southeast of the village of Boughton Aluph.
+Jacket's Field Long Barrow is found within woodland in Jacket's Field, north of the village of Boughton Aluph.
 It is located within the Soakham Downs on a subsoil of Clay-with-Flints.
 The North Downs trackway is located around 3 km to the south-west of the barrow.
 It can be inspected from an adjacent public path.